 In addition, as trees decay, they release carbon dioxide back into the atmosphere, creating a scenario whereby the biosphere potentially becomes a source of carbon rather than a sink.
 "If there is a dieback of the tropical rainforest, that might add to the effect of fossil fuel carbon dioxide on climate change," said Frankenberg.

 Because photosynthesis is one of the key processes involved in the carbon cycle, and because the carbon cycle plays an important role in climate, better fluorescence information could help resolve some uncertainties about the uptake of carbon dioxide by plants in climate models.
 "We think fluorescence is going to help carbon cycle models get the right answer," said Berry.
 "If you don't have the models right, how can you get the rest of it right?"

 "We really don't understand the quantitative relationship between climate and photosynthesis very well, because we've only been able to study it at very small scales," said Schimel.
 "Measuring plant fluorescence from space may be an important addition to the set of techniques available to us."

-Media ContactWritten by Laurie J. Schmidt
+News Media ContactWritten by Laurie J. Schmidt